 Child support, in brief, is determined by the respective incomes of the father and mother, and by how much time each parent has with the child.

 It might seem that the computer programs can be run by anyone and the same result arrived at.
 Such is not the case.
-We are very experienced with the changes that can result if you don't carefully consider bonuses, overtime, self employment income, 401(k) deductions, cafeteria plans, income from the exercise of stock options and various other different things that can effect the amount of income available to pay support.
+We are very experienced with the changes that can result if you don’t carefully consider bonuses, overtime, self employment income, 401(k) deductions, cafeteria plans, income from the exercise of stock options and various other different things that can affect the amount of income available to pay support.

 In addition, we have handled cases where one spouse is not earning up to their potential.
 Sometimes these reasons are legitimate and sometimes not.
 We have dealt with cases involving homemakers and stay-at-home dads as well as persons suffering from substance abuse or depression.